isomerpages/moe-chijsjc/_list-of-ccas/Angklung and Kulintang Ensemble.md

 ![](/images/CCA/2023/Angklung%20and%20Kulintang/angklung%20and%20kulintang%20ensemble.jpg)

 #### **About**

-The CHIJ SJC Angklung &amp; Kulintang Ensemble “Plays Together, Shakes as One”.&nbsp; The CCA is made up of a team of talented and young individuals who play a range of instruments, including several angklungs on a rack at the same time, to create harmonic musical pieces.
+The CHIJ SJC Angklung &amp; Kulintang Ensemble “Plays Together, Shakes as One”.&nbsp; The CCA is made up of a team of young and talented individuals who play a range of instruments, including several angklungs on a rack at the same time, to create harmonic musical pieces.

-Members are expected to uphold the standards established to produce high quality music with practice sessions &amp; performances placing emphasis on discipline, commitment, confidence, teamwork and care for each other.&nbsp; The Angklung family strives together to give our best to every performance as we work hard and cultivate a passion for the CCA.
+Members are expected to uphold the standards established to produce high quality music during practice sessions &amp; performances.
+These experiences emphasise the development of discipline, commitment, confidence, teamwork and care for each other.&nbsp; Together, the Angklung family strives to give our best to every performance as we work hard and cultivate a passion for the CCA.

 #### **Objectives**